19hours/sg-statutes/Acts/Criminal Procedure Code.md

 “complaint” means any allegation made orally or in writing to a Magistrate with a view to his taking action under this Code that some person, whether known or unknown, has committed or is guilty of an offence;

-“computer” has the same meaning as in the Computer Misuse and Cybersecurity Act (Cap.
+“computer” has the same meaning as in the Computer Misuse Act (Cap.
 50A);

 [Act 3 of 2013 wef 13/03/2013]

+[Act 9 of 2018 wef 31/08/2018]

 “court” means the Court of Appeal, the High Court, a Family Court, a Youth Court, a District Court or a Magistrate’s Court, as the case may be, which exercises criminal jurisdiction;